 My favorite time to whip up this super easy dish is when my hubby has friends over (I just double or triple the recipe).
 I throw it on a platter, give them a bowl for the shells and tons of napkins and let them go to town!
 I obviously join in on the fun.
 There is just something so festive about getting your hands dirty over a meal with your good friends, a cold beer, and a good conversation.
 Give it a try this summer when you have some friends over! (oh, and if you are NOT being well behaved and trying to impress some guests, serve it with some toasted french bread to soak up all of the good sauce!)

 If you are trying to keep this dish Whole30 compliant, it goes great over cauliflower rice, zoodles, spaghetti squash, or even a big salad!

 - 1 tsp. cayenne pepper

 - 1/2 tsp. crushed red pepper

 - 1/2 tsp. dried rosemary leaves

 - 1/8 tsp. dried oregano leaves

-3. Now add the shrimp, the spices, and the seafood stock.
-Bring the liquid to a simmer.
-Cook, stirring often, until shrimp are beginning to turn pink, about 2 minutes.
+- Add the shrimp, herb and spice mixture and seafood stock.
+Bring the liquid to a simmer and cook, stirring occasionally, until the shrimp is cooked through, about 5-6 minutes.